Call Centre Script Best Practices: 6 Things Reps Should Never Say

 Call centres don’t have the best reputation: Most consumers consider service phone calls a tedious experience.
 But thanks to the Internet, businesses understand their audiences better, and customer service over the phone has become an integral part of a company’s customer experience.
 According to a study from Walker, customer experience will overtake price and product as the key brand differentiator by 2020.
 As a result, businesses are realising a brush up on call centre best practices is overdue.
 Luckily, businesses have many tools at their disposal to ensure their phone customer service is successful.

-Why Call Centre Etiquette Matters
+Why Call Centre Etiquette and Best Practices Matter

 It’s important to realise the vital role call centres play.
 While customers continue to be empowered by information they can find online, people still turn to the phones for answers to complex questions.
 Nuance reports that despite the rapid growth of online service tools, 79 percent of consumers would still prefer to talk to a call centre representative on the phone.
 A 2015 study by Forrester showed that of all available customer service channels, online FAQs were most used (76 percent), followed closely by call centres (73 percent)